BrainTwister/record/README.md

       ... \
     )

-for example settigs for a database
+for example settings for a database

     BRAINTWISTER_SETTINGS( DatabaseSettings, \
       (( uint16_t, port, 3306 )) \